TitiFix/Geneweb2/docs/ged/Ged.EVENTS_RECORDED.md

 ﻿# Abstract
+An enumeration of the different kinds of events that were recorded in a particular source.
+Each enumeration is separated by a comma.
+Such as a parish register of births, deaths, and marriages would be BIRT, DEAT, MARR.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />